FOI Frequently Asked Questions

 - Access Charges

 Access charges are set by government regulations.
 You can download a copy of these regulations from Freedom of Information Regulations.
-Further information about FOI fees and charges can be found at the Freedom of Information Commissioner's website.
+Further information about FOI fees and charges can be found at the Office of the Victorian Information Commissioner (OVIC) website.

-What other ways are there of accessing Victoria SES information?
+What other ways are there of accessing VICSES information?

 You may be able to access our information without going through the FOI process.
 Before you submit an FOI request, it may be worthwhile to contact us to find out if we can provide the information to you outside the FOI process.
 Alternatively, please refer to our Part II Statement.